Quantum gravity and inventory accumulation

 The proofs in this paper are discrete and elementary, relying only on standard results in probability (such as the optional stopping theorem).
 We remark, however, that we view this paper as part of a larger program to relate random planar maps to continuum objects such as Liouville quantum gravity and the Schramm-Loewner evolution.
 We will not discuss these ideas in the body of the paper, but we provide a brief explanation of this point of view in an appendix.
+Let us note that since this paper was first posted to the arXiv, there have been many additional papers that have used the theory developed here to prove the convergence the random planar map models to continuum models (involving conformal loop ensembles and Liouville quantum gravity) in certain topologies \cite{dms2014mating, quantum_spheres, gwynnemaosun, finitevolumeestimates, strongertopology, finitevolumelimit}.
+Other works have described tail exponents of the planar map models \cite{berestyckilaslierray}, a generalization to more than two burger types \cite{multiburger}, a further study of the infinite critical-FK random map \cite{2015arXiv150201013C}, and a related sandpile result \cite{sunwilsonsandpile}.

 We also remark that there is a vast operations research literature on inventory management protocols, including various schemes involving two products, but to our knowledge this is the first paper to address this particular model, and also the first to make the connection between inventory trajectories and planar maps.